 Water-resistant or fabric protector sprays can be sprayed on your shoes a day ahead of the special occasion.
 These help thin out the barrier on those powders and liquids while stopping them from penetrating to further stain.

-Make sure the spray has totally dried before dashing out for maximum effect.
+Make sure the spray has dried before dashing out for maximum effect.

 2. Cover the Shoes with Disposable Bags